kpoon02/VirtualBunnyAdoptionCenter/README.md

 - As a user, I want to be able to add an adoption profile
 - As a user, I want to be able to view bunnies up for adoption
-- As a user, I want to be able to place bunnies in "my cart"
+- As a user, I want to be able to add adopted bunnies
-- As a user, I want to be able to see previously adopted bunnies
+- As a user, I want to be able to see a profile's owned bunnies